nicholascioli/dnd-roller/README.md

 * Add modifier to final roll (negative and positive values)
 * Roll n amount of times (upper limit of 100)
 * Save shortcuts for common roles
+* DM mode for hiding roll results from other players
 * All preferences are saved to the user's web browser

 ### How to Run